benlec/ha-beem/README.md

 1. Go to Settings > Devices & Services
 2. Click the "+ Add Integration" button
-3. Search for "Beem Solar"
+3. Search for "Beem Energy"
 4. Follow the configuration steps:
-   - Enter your Beem Solar email address and password
+   - Enter your Beem Energy email address and password
    - Optionally set the number of months of historical data to fetch (0-12 months)
    - Setting a value greater than 0 will retrieve historical energy production data for that many months
-   - Enter your Beem Solar username
+   - Enter your Beem Energy username
-   - Enter your Beem Solar password
+   - Enter your Beem Energy password

 ## Available Sensors